Pennyroyal Tea: MTV Unplugged version

 Featuring only Cobain on vocals and guitar, the MTV Unplugged version of "Pennyroyal Tea" was the only solo performance of the concert.
-The band had tried different approaches to the song during the rehearsal earlier that day, performing it in a different key and with Smear on backing vocals.
+The band had tried different approaches to the song during the rehearsal earlier that day, performing it in a different key and with Smear on backing vocals and Grohl on guitar.
 However, during the show Cobain decided to attempt it on his own, asking, "Am I going to do this by myself?" to which Grohl replied, "Do it by yourself" Cobain joked that "if it sounds bad, these people are just going to have to wait."
 The song was performed in the same arrangement as the In Utero version but without the guitar solo, and Cobain paused before the third verse, then completed the song.
 Cobain biographer Charles Cross called this version Cobain's "single greatest moment onstage", writing that "like all the high-water marks of his career, it came at a time when he seemed destined to fail."

 This version was officially released on the album MTV Unplugged in New York in November 1994.
 Footage of the performance, as well as from the rehearsals, were released on the MTV Unplugged in New York DVD in November, 2007.